stephenpcook/sanitiser/README.md

 ## Configuration

-Sensitive words are stored in yaml files, by default in `src/sanitiser/maps`.
+Sensitive words are stored in yaml files.
+The program looks for files in the following locations:

+- `src/sanitiser/maps`
+- `~/.local/share/sanitiser/maps`
+- `./maps`

 A typical configuration file contains a map:

 ```yaml